Premature Birth - Symptoms and causes

 - When pregnant, stay away from physically demanding or stressful jobs.

-To avoid infections, practise good physical and interpersonal hygiene.
+To avoid infections, practice good physical and interpersonal hygiene.